NC FBLA Central Region

 I anticipate hearing from all of the chapters in the Central region and I hope to share your many successes in NC FBLA!

-Thank-you so much,
+Thank-you all so much,

 Central Region VP

-Useful Information and Tips
+Useful Information and Dates

 Please go follow and promote our NC FBLA twitter page, @NC__FBLA!